nripstein/Bayesian-Email-Classifier/README.md

 <img src="https://user-images.githubusercontent.com/98430636/220823189-c3b80c9c-7446-4e80-869a-e4e4e4fdee02.png" alt="sens, spec" width="70%">

 As you can see, the probability distribution function for specificity is extremley tightly distributed near 100%.
 This indicates that the model is very good at identifying non-spam emails, with a very low false positive rate.
-On the other hand, the sensitivity pdf shows a wider distribution, indicating that the model is not as good at identifying spam emails.
+On the other hand, the sensitivity pdf shows a wider distribution with a lower mode, indicating that the model is not as good at identifying spam emails, and the degree of certainty in the sensitivity it lower.
 However, the 95% confidence interval for sensitivity still shows a relatively high accuracy rate, ranging from 84.3% to 87.9%.
 I would ideally like to improve the model so that the lower end of the sensitivity 95% confidence interval is at least 90%.

+## Word Clouds
-### Common Spam Words
+### Most Common Spam Words
 ![spam_ratio](https://user-images.githubusercontent.com/98430636/220796954-f5bfe2d8-a98b-40f3-91ae-5c2b37af3dda.png)

-### Common Ham Words
+### Most Common Ham Words
 ![ham_ratio](https://user-images.githubusercontent.com/98430636/220796981-ae2880dc-37cd-4715-9413-91203022eabc.png)

 ## Future Directions